Menu

 Finding an internship in Sweden

 The easiest way to find an internship in Sweden is through your university if you are a student.
-Universities career services can help you find a placement that suits your qualifications ' and companies themselves contact such services in order to recruit new talent.
+Career services can help you find a placement that suits your qualifications, and many companies work directly with universities to recruit interns.

-If you are not a student, you contact companies that interest you directly.
-Start by checking out for any internship programmes on their websites.
-Feel free to send them spontaneous applications as well: you may get lucky, as many local companies are open to individual internships even if they are not part of a broader programme.
+If you are not a student, you contact companies directly.
+Start by checking whether they offer internship programs on their websites.
+Feel free to send them unsolicited applications as well.
+Many Swedish companies are open to individual internships even if they are not advertised as part of a broader program.

-Will you have access to healthcare as a trainee?
+Will you have access to healthcare as an intern in Sweden?

 Good to know:

-You can also submit a claim for insurance at the governmental Kammarkollegiet insurance as a foreign visitor.
+You can also submit an insurance claim through Kammarkollegiet as a foreign visitor.

 Useful links: